Governors

 Sarah Wilson–Medhurst has been a Governor since March 2018.
 Sarah has one child at The Warriner.
 Sarah is a university lecturer and staff developer with particular interest in STEM (Science, Technology, Engineering and Mathematics) education.
 This includes encouraging more girls and women into those STEM related subjects and careers where they are under-represented.
 Sarah chairs the Curriculum and Data Committee.

-Graham Wyeth has been a Governor since March 2018.
-He has three daughters, two of whom still study at The Warriner.
-He has 29 years’ experience working in the public sector, in the UK and overseas.
+Graham Wyeth is a Trustee appointed Governor since March 2018.
+He has three children, all of whom studied at The Warriner School; two have subsequently gone on to complete or continue at university education and the youngest is still studying at The Warriner.
+He has 34 years’ experience working in the public sector, in the UK and overseas.
 Whilst his early university studies lay in the earth sciences, he gained his MBA in 2014.
-He is keen on sport and adventurous activities and spent many years within, supporting and chairing youth organisations.
-Graham is Link Governor for Science and a member of the Admissions Committee and the Curriculum & Data Committee.
+He is keen on sport and adventurous activities and spent +20 years within, supporting and chairing youth organisations.
+Graham is a member of the Admissions Committee, the Curriculum & Data Committee and the Disciplinary Committee.

 Lauren Murrey has been a parent governor since June 2023